The Best Intel CPUs (2023 Reviews)

 The i7 paired with fast DDR5 memory is on par with the Ryzen 7 7700X.
 This puts the i7 in a bad light considering the 7700X is about $70 cheaper and the 7700 non-X $90 cheaper.

 However, the i7 isn’t solely for gaming.
-This 24-thread CPU can manage high-end gaming, streaming, video editing, rendering, and everything else you throw at it.
+This 24-thread CPU can handle high-end gaming, streaming, video editing, rendering, and everything else you throw at it.

 Intel Core i7 13700K Blender